Cosmic Initial Conditions for a Habitable Universe

-While inflationary cosmology is successful with the explanation of flatness, homogeneity and power spectrum of large scale structures, there are challenging questions in this theory as the entropy problem.
-Since the entropy of all systems as well as universe increases by time, early universe must be started with a very low entropy \citep{penrose}, means that a fine tuning for the initial condition of the universe might be needed.
-A possible solution for this problem is the chaotic inflationary model introduced by \citet{linde}.
-In this model, the initial condition of the universe from a large pre-inflationary domain has arbitrary un-corrorlated values within the planck size patches and a successful universe with low entropy at a given patch produces a sufficient large domain.
-The parameter associated with this expansion is defined by e-folding number and that is the logarithm of ratio of scale factors at the end to the beginning of the inflation ( i.e. $N = \ln{a_f}/{a_i}$).
-For a large value of e-folding the spatial part of curvature turn to be nearly flat.
-For each inflationary area the quantum fluctuation of inflaton field can be larger than the classical decline of the field.
+While inflationary cosmology is successful in its explanation of flatness, homogeneity and power spectrum of large scale structures, there are challenging questions for this theory, such as the entropy problem.
+Since the entropy of all systems as well as the universe increase with time, the early universe must start with very low entropy \citep{penrose}, which means that fine tuning for the initial conditions of the universe might be needed.
+A possible solution to this problem is the chaotic inflationary model introduced by \citet{linde}.
+In this model, the initial condition of the universe from a large pre-inflationary domain has arbitrary uncorrorlated values within Planck-size patches and a successful universe with low entropy at a given patch produces a sufficient large domain.
+The parameter associated with this expansion is defined by the e-folding number, which is the logarithm of the ratio of the scale factor at the end to that at the beginning of the inflation ( i.e. $N = \ln{a_f}/{a_i}$).
+For a large value of e-folding, the spatial part of curvature turn to be nearly flat.
+For each inflationary area, the quantum fluctuation of the inflaton field can be larger than the classical decline of the field.